joostfarla/serverless-cors-plugin/README.md

 This plugins does the following:

-* It will add a `Access-Control-Allow-Origin` header to all resource methods with a CORS-policy configured.
+* It will add an `Access-Control-Allow-Origin` header to all resource methods with a CORS-policy configured.

 * It will add an `OPTIONS` preflight endpoint with the proper headers for all